Frederick D. Gregory: NASA administration

 Gregory served at NASA Headquarters as Associate Administrator for the Office of Safety and Mission Assurance (1992–2001), and was Associate Administrator for the Office of Space Flight (2001–2002).
 On August 12, 2002, Mr. Gregory was sworn in as NASA Deputy Administrator.
 In that role, he was responsible to the Administrator for providing overall leadership, planning, and policy direction for the Agency.
 The Deputy Administrator performs the duties and exercises the powers delegated by the Administrator, assists the Administrator in making final Agency decisions, and acts for the Administrator in his or her absence by performing all necessary functions to govern NASA operations and exercise the powers vested in the Agency by law.
 The Deputy Administrator articulates the Agency's vision and represents NASA to the Executive Office of the President, Congress, heads of Federal and other appropriate Government agencies, international organizations, and external organizations and communities.
 From the departure of Sean O'Keefe on February 20, 2005, to the swearing in of Michael D. Griffin on April 14, 2005, he was the NASA Acting Administrator.
 He returned to the post of Deputy Administrator and on September 9, 2005, submitted his resignation.
 He was replaced on November 29, 2005, by Shana Dale.

 Personal life

-Gregory was married to the former Barbara Archer of Washington, D.C. until her death in 2008.
-They had two grown children.
-Frederick, D. Jr., a Civil Servant working in the office of the Joint Chiefs of Staff (DOD), and a graduate of Stanford University and the University of Florida.
-Heather Lynn is a social worker and graduate of Sweet Briar College and the University of Maryland.
-He is now married to the former Annette Becke of Washington, D.C. and together they have three children and six grandchildren.
+Gregory was married to the former Barbara Archer of Washington, D.C., until her death in 2008.
+They had two grown children: Frederick, D. Jr., a Civil Servant working in the office of the Joint Chiefs of Staff (DOD) and a graduate of Stanford University and the University of Florida, and Heather Lynn, who is a social worker and graduate of Sweet Briar College and the University of Maryland.
+Gregory is now married to the former Annette Becke of Washington, D.C., and together they have three children and six grandchildren.
 His recreational interests include reading, boating, hiking, diving, biking and traveling.